cjscrofani/cloudflare-zero-trust-wordpress/README.md

 - A Cloudflare account with Zero Trust enabled
 - SSL/HTTPS enabled on your WordPress site
 - OpenSSL PHP extension (recommended for encryption)
+- PHP DOM extension (required only if using SAML - not recommended for production)

 ## 🔧 Installation